domenicomonaco/wordpress-bootstrap-font-awesome/README.md

-# Wordpress Theme Integration for Bootstrao & Font-Awesom
+# Bootstrap & Font-Awesome Wordpress Theme Integration for Noobs

 Simplified solution for "noobs" to integrate Bootstrap and Font Awesome into your worpdress theme